We Won’t Buy Your Plot

 Stay close with the cemetery representatives when you’re finalizing the sale.
 They will issue you the proper paperwork or the legal documents that the seller and buyer will sign in transferring ownership of the plot to the buyer.

 The cemetery will issue burial rights to the new owner.
-They will also inform you if there are any closing fees that range from $15 to over $100.
+They will also inform you of any closing fees (generally ranging from $15 to over $100).
 Ask about the closing fees upfront.

 Occasionally, the buyer may need your plot immediately.
 You can accelerate the process by taking care of the paperwork before you sell it.

 Contact the cemetery manager where your burial plot is located to inform the office of your intention to sell.
-The cemetery manager will be able to guide you through the transfer requirements process and provide you with a change of ownership forms before you make a sale.
+The cemetery manager will be able to guide you through the transfer requirements process and provide you with a change of ownership form before you make a sale.

 Complete the necessary paperwork for the transfer of ownership.
-It’s best to bring a lawyer to help with the process because there will be a difference in laws from one state to another.
+It’s best to bring a lawyer to help with the process because laws will differ from one state to another.
 Different states have different requirements.

 The paperwork should specify the location of the burial plot and the clean transfer of ownership.
 Also, secure the signature of the cemetery manager so that the buyer will feel comfortable with the purchase he is making.

 Exchanging the title and payment should be a private matter between you and the buyer.
 You can also use the help of a third-party service or brokerage to assist you in finalizing the sale.

-Buying a burial plot and reserving a burial plot in advance, years before you need it can be cheaper for you and your family compared to purchasing a burial plot at the last minute.
+Buying a burial plot and reserving it in advance, years before you need it, can be cheaper for you and your family than purchasing a burial plot at the last minute.

 Don’t be turned off if you see the term “used” or “pre-owned” burial plots in the advertisements.
 A pre-owned burial plot has never been used for burial before.
 Generally, it’s only been purchased before as a part of someone’s pre-funeral planning arrangements that have been changed.